http://www.acslaw.org/acsblog/why-political-progressives-need-to-th...

 Cognitive dissonance plays a role in many value judgments, decisions and evaluations.
 Becoming aware of how conflicting beliefs impact the decision-making process is a great way to improve your ability to make faster and more accurate choices.

-l522 . . elections will not make the necessary corrections - Simple is good but not always adequate to carry the day -
+- l522 . . elections will not make the necessary corrections - Simple is good but not always adequate to carry the day -IT IS MY OPINION THAT:

 All Conservatives must stand back and take a real hard look at the body politics.
 First is that if we demand Social and fiscal Conservatives only about 20% of Republics registered classify themselves to fit this mold.
 Such a Candidate as this would not be electable in the entire North East, Lake States, and most of the West coast States.